FlockyChou/vtubing.info/preparing-for-your-debut/channel-and-social-media-setup.md

 However, it's not all fun and games over at Twitch.
 Twitch streams tend to be more rowdy and while that might be seen as a good thing for engaging your audience, it can come with a price.
 When popular streamer Jerma transitioned from streaming on YouTube to Twitch in 2021, there was [a noticable increase in transphobia and hateful messages](https://www.dexerto.com/entertainment/jerma985-speaks-out-over-transphobia-and-lgbt-hate-in-his-twitch-chat-1528557/).

+#### Monetization Considerations

+If you intend on eventually making money from streaming, check out [monetization considerations in this later section](https://vtubing.info/post-debut/monetization-donations-and-gifts.html) where I break down how much money you make after your streaming platform of choice takes its cut.

 ### The Case Against Multistreaming

 {% include youtube.html id='_G9PhxxqBZk' %}